 The nonprofit city farm has 23 acres of farmland being developed to address food insecurity in hilltop communities.
 Another 67 acres of hillside is undeveloped on purpose.
 Acreage is set aside for green space and future housing.
 Pittsburgh Arlington K-8 elementary school is across the road.
 Lighthouse Church sits on a slope above it.
 The farm is situated in the St Clair neighborhood, a small residential community near Carrick.
-St Clair Village public housing used to be there.

 An acre of the farm is set aside as a youth farm.
 Hilltop Urban Farm partnered with Pittsburgh Arlington K-8 and Lighthouse Church to teach school-age children about growing food, nutrition and cooking.
 The curriculum for the youth farm program is taught in school, at the farm after school and in summer camp.
 It was developed with Grow Pittsburgh, Allegheny Land Trust Education Department and Penn State Extension.